 The price of silver is volatile and is affected by numerous factors.
 The largest industrial users of silver (e.g., photographic, jewelry, and electronic industries) may influence its price.
-A change in economic conditions, such as a recession, can adversely affect industries which are dependent upon the use of silver.
+A change in economic conditions, such as a recession, can adversely affect industries which are significant users of silver.
 In turn, such a negative economic impact may decrease demand for silver, and, consequently, its price.
 Worldwide speculation and hedging activity by silver producers may also impact its price.